 1. Unused tickets

-a.
-When making changes to the outbound portion of an unused ticket, Delta will cancel the itinerary and start over, issuing a new ticket using current fares subject to all applicable fare rules.
-If the unused fare is nonrefundable, the value of the original ticket, less the change fee, may be applied toward the purchase of the new ticket.
-If the unused fare is refundable, the value of the original ticket may be applied toward the purchase of a new ticket.
+When making changes to an unused ticket, Delta will cancel the itinerary and start over, issuing a new ticket using current fares subject to all applicable fare rules.
+The value of the original ticket may be applied toward the purchase of the new ticket.
+If the unused fare is refundable, the value of the original ticket may be applied toward the purchase of the new ticket.